cloud-gov/cg-site/_docs/services/relational-database.md

 ## Backups

+*Please note that these instructions will change in the future as we expand our service offerings and provide more options for customers.*

 For shared plans (`shared-psql` and `shared-mysql`), RDS does not back up your data.

 For dedicated plans, RDS automatically retains daily backups for 14 days.
 These backups are AWS RDS storage volume snapshots, backing up the entire DB instance and not just individual databases.
 If you need to have a database restored using one of these backups, you can [email support](mailto:support@cloud.gov).
 For non-emergency situations, please provide at least 48 hours advance notice.